January 22, 2025 HSE Advisor Canada 12 min read

 This means you can't ignore weak areas.
 A company with stellar performance in most elements but a 45% in Management Review will fail the audit.

-Organizations attempting COR without professional guidance often require multiple audit attempts, which costs more in the long run than investing in preparation support.
+Organizations attempting COR without professional guidance often require multiple audit attempts — costing more in the long run than upfront preparation support.

 Frequently Asked Questions